WellthCare

 • At-Risk Employees: A low rate signals disengagement, allowing your team or health navigators to intervene supportively *before* they become a turnover statistic.

 3. It Rewrites the Psychological Contract.
-The relationship shifts from "employer-provided benefit" to "employer-enabled wealth partner."
+The relationship changes from "employer-provided benefit" to "employer-enabled wealth partner."
 Loyalty is forged through aligned, mutual success, not vague sentiment.

 The Strategic Shift for Leaders

-This changes the conversation with the C-suite entirely.
+This completely changes how you talk to the C-suite.
 You're no longer defending a cost.
-You're presenting a tangible asset: a system that generates a hard metric (the company's aggregate conversion rate), directly increases the cost of departure for your talent, and provides actionable data to preempt retention risk.
+You're presenting a tangible asset: a system that generates a hard metric (the company's aggregate conversion rate), directly increases the cost of departure for your talent, and gives you data to act on before they quit.

 ← Back to Blog